SadiaUzair1/Billing-Recurring-Payment-System-/README.md

 To be fast (confirmation within seconds), this system accepts stripe transactions.

 .
 This application is built on ruby version 2.7
 .
+Using rails version 6.1.4.1
+.
+With db Postgres version psql (PostgreSQL) 12.8

+.
 Configure stripe into your application